What is a Corporate Account: How it Works, Benefits & Tips

 As a corporate account holder, you won’t be held personally liable for any profit loss if your business fails.

-A personal bank account doesn’t offer similar protection.
+A personal bank account doesn't offer protection similar to a corporate account.

 Without a corporate bank account, you need to rely on your individual credit score when you apply for any loans.
-Having a corporate account can boost the business’s credit rating and make it easier to obtain financial assistance for the company.
+Meanwhile, a corporate account can boost a business's credit rating and make it easier for the company to obtain financial assistance.

 Here are the critical differences between corporate accounts and personal accounts: